jasonsbeer/Amiga-2000-EATX/README.md

 Kickstart|Commodore ROM or 27C400|Uxxx|40-DIP|v1.2+
 Real Time Clock||Uxxx|

 *Legacy Commodore IC's may be marked "CSG" or "MOS", or possibly neither in the case of contract runs.
-These are completely interchangeable as long as the number matches.
+These are interchangeable as long as the part number matches.

 Table 3.
 Board Layers
 Layer|Description